Jordan Lussey: Chorley

 In September 2018 he joined Chorley.
 At the end of this spell with the club he went to Witton Albion on dual registration terms where he played three league games in December 2018.

 He left his parent and dual registration clubs at the end of December 2018.

 Nuneaton Borough

 He then joined Nuneaton Borough at the end of December 2018 making his debut for the club on New Year's Day 2019.
 After three league appearances he left the club to go and speak to clubs in Asia.

 In March 2019 he rejoined Nuneaton.

 Marine

 In November 2019 he returned to Merseyside, signing for Marine.
 He left the club at the end of the season, seeking to play at a higher level.

 AFC Fylde

 He then signed for AFC Fylde.

 Curzon Ashton

 He signed for Curzon Ashton in 2021.

 Return to Marine

 Lussey returned to Marine in August 2022.
+He was part of the Marine side which won the Liverpool Senior Cup in 2023, scoring a penalty in the shootout.

+Bootle

+On 28 January 2025, Lussey joined Northern Premier League Division One West side Bootle.